thecheis/Boston-Icons/PATRONS.md

-## Special thanks to patrons and supporters:
+## Special thanks to this patrons and supporters:

  - Dmitry Zamyslov
  - Adolfo Silerio